Fredlyne/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+charles.homeplanet  will be pluto and only charlesFromJupiter.homeplanet  will update to jupiter because structs are value types.

 ## Question 5